NillionNetwork/nillion-docs/docs/python-quickstart.md

 In this section, we will use the python client run a computation on the local devnet.

-We will write the following code in the `quickstart/client_code/secret_addition.py` file.
-You can [view the completed code here](https://github.com/NillionNetwork/nillion-python-starter/blob/main/quickstart_complete/client_code/secret_addition_complete.py), feel free to refer back to it whenever you need.
+We will write the following code within the `quickstart/client_code` directory in the `run_my_first_program.py` [file here](https://github.com/NillionNetwork/nillion-python-starter/blob/main/quickstart/client_code/run_my_first_program.py).
+You can [view the completed client code here](https://github.com/NillionNetwork/nillion-python-starter/blob/main/quickstart_complete/client_code/secret_addition_complete.py), feel free to refer back to it whenever you need.

 1. Import the packages and helper functions we will be using